Last Updated on January 11, 2026

 Bread flour has a high protein content, making it ideal for chewy, structured bread.
 It creates strong gluten networks.

 Bread flour is a popular choice for baking.
-It has unique properties that make it ideal for certain recipes.
+It has unique properties that make it ideal for specific recipes.
 Understanding its characteristics can help you decide when to use it.

 Texture And Protein Content